The Water Magician (novel series): Manga

 A manga adaptation illustrated by Bokutengo began serialization on the Nico Nico Seiga website under TO Books' Comic Corona brand on September 20, 2021.
-The manga's chapters were collected into seven tankōbon volumes as of July 2025.
+The manga's chapters were collected into eight tankōbon volumes as of February 2026.

 During their panel at Anime NYC 2023, J-Novel Club announced that they had also licensed the manga adaptation for English publication.
+In February 2026, J-Novel Club announced that a print release for the manga would begin in July 2026.

 A manga adaptation of the second part of the novels illustrated by Kaworu Ōshima began serialization on TO Books' Corona EX manga website on July 7, 2025.
-Its chapters have been collected into a single tankōbon volume as of September 2025.
+Its chapters have been collected into two tankōbon volumes as of May 2026.

 A spin-off manga illustrated by Yuchi Sumika titled The Water Magician Gaiden: Penelopeia no Namida began serialization on Corona EX on July 14, 2025.